Rockaway Beach History Highlights

-In 1909, a group incorporated as the Rockaway Beach Company and in August of that year, they subdivided all of the land and named it Rockaway Beach.
+Rockaway Beach history shows that in 1909, a group incorporated as the Rockaway Beach Company and in August of that year, they subdivided all of the lands and named it Rockaway Beach.
 This seaside resort was named after Rockaway Beach on Long Island in New York and came on the heels of plans to develop a railroad from Hillsboro to Tillamook.

 The first passenger train came to Rockaway in 1912